Home Contact Us FAQ's SiteMap

 3. Blames Past Employers

 Most people would agree that something is very wrong when a senior leader points his finger at others for mistakes that were made while he was in charge.
-While this is true in all societies, it is particular true in Asia.
+While this is true in all societies, it is of particular concern in Asia.

 It should be considered a great cause for concern if a candidate denigrates a past employer or its senior managers during the interview process since it indicates that he could have burned bridges at previous employers.
-If he has done so with employment relationships, there is a risk he may have similar harm with other relationships such as with clients, suppliers, regulators, etc..
+If he has done so with employment relationships, there is a risk he may have done similar harm with other relationships such as with clients, suppliers, regulators, etc. and this is not a good thing in Asia.

 4. Decision-Maker or Order-Taker?

-Unfortunately, there are some international organizations that do not empower their local managers to make decisions of any consequence.
-In these companies, important decisions are made in a far off office and local management merely carries out instructions.
-Across Asia, there are many senior managers with impressive sounding titles who are mere figure heads – they do have the authority that their position would normally entail.
+Unfortunately, there are some international organizations that do not empower local managers to make decisions of any consequence.
+In these companies, important decisions are made in a regional office and local management merely carries out instructions.
+Across Asia, there are too many senior managers with impressive sounding titles who are mere figure heads – they do not have the authority that their position would normally entail.

 A disproportionate number of large Asian companies are family-controlled and family-run businesses.
 Decision making is often centralized among family members and a few personal confidants.
 Employees outside this narrow sphere are not able to develop what would be considered by multinational companies as management accountability.
-When assessing candidates from local companies, it is critical to determine the exact nature of the organization’s reporting structure.
+When assessing candidates from local companies, it is critical to determine the exact nature of the organization’s reporting structure and authority.

 5. Can’t Describe Career

-A primary duty of virtually all senior managers is to communicate their ideas and instructions to others in a clear and compelling manner.
-Successful managers typically have a high sense of self-confidence and can usually be expected to talk on and on about themselves and their amazing achievements.
+A primary duty of virtually all senior managers is to communicate their ideas and instructions to others in clear and compelling manners.
+Successful managers typically have a high sense of self-confidence and can usually be expected to talk a lot about themselves and their amazing achievements.
 If a manager representing himself as senior is unable to describe his own career history in an understandable and convincing manner, it should be cause for concern.

-Another important consideration is that people who have a history of long-term employment within one or very few high-quality companies can be bad interviewers.
+Another important consideration is that people who have a history of long-term employment within one or very few organizations can be bad interviewers.
 These desirable candidates may not have interviewed competitively since graduating from university and are understandably out of practice with what is expected.

-On the other hand, someone with a career history of frequent job changes or sales experience will usually be experts at selling themselves.
+On the other hand, people with career histories of frequent job changes or sales experience will usually be experts at selling themselves.
 If not, it may indicate that the candidate is less impressive than he seems on paper.

 6. Overly Eager for Job Change